Right of Way Rules for Boating

 Under the boating rules of the road, vessels approaching each other head-on are always supposed to pass each other port to port — or left to left, just like on the road.
 However, crowded harbors and times when many boats come together at once make this difficult to follow all the time — stick to the rules as much as possible, but use your best judgment to keep everyone safe.

-If You Want To Use a Horn To Communicate or You Hear Another Vessel’s Horn
+If You Want to Use a Horn to Communicate or You Hear Another Vessel’s Horn

 If You’re on a “Collision Course” With Another Vessel